Is world's best restaurant really a pub?

 The food is worth making the journey for.
 Only one tasting menu is offered (at £95 -- roughly $125), but it's rammed with extraordinarily clever creations that rate off the scale for looks and flavor.

-There's Banks' signature Crapaudine Beetroot -- a slice of beet from the Black Swan gardens that's been cooked for hours in beef fat before being delicately decorated with piped goat cheese curd and linseed crackers.
+There's Banks' signature Crapaudine Beetroot -- a slice of beet from the Black Swan gardens that's been cooked for hours in beef fat before being delicately decorated with piped goat curd and linseed crackers.

 There's venison, glazed with black garlic that's been baked for six (yes six) weeks, raw Dexter beef from local cows reputedly fed on four pints of beer a day and, amid the dessert rundown, a terrific ice cream sandwich made with both the fruit and stones of local damsons.